A Step-by-Step Guide for Small Business Owners and Managers

 One thing that sets online media channels apart from traditional media channels is that you can measure just about every step of the customer journey, and also every activity in your customer factory.
 And when you can measure it, you can manage and improve it.

-You don’t need a fancy enterprise level data room to get the metrics that you need to be successful.
+You don’t need a fancy enterprise level system to get the metrics that you need to be successful.

 You can use Google Analytics which is free and easy to install.